Courses taught at Penn State

 Beven, K., Rainfall Runoff Modeling: The Primer (2012) (Optional)

-Starting from Spring 2013, an extra credit option is offered as a bonus to those who are interested in learning more about hydrology and watershed hydrologic modeling.
+An extra credit option is offered as a bonus to those who are interested in learning more about hydrology and watershed hydrologic modeling.
 Together we will go through the process of applying an advanced off-the-shelf hydrologic model to a watershed of interest.
 Practical GIS skills will also be learned during the process.
 This option will be a very rewarding experience in terms of both enhancing competitiveness and preparing for further studies.

 Mays Water Resources Engineering Beven

-CE 555 Groundwater Hydrology
+CE 555: Groundwater Hydrology

 Introduction to groundwater resource analysis, model formulation, simulation, and design of water resource systems using symbolic and numerical methods.
 I intend for this course to assist you in developing a qualitative and quantitative understanding of using mathematical models to evaluate groundwater resources in complex hydrologic settings.
-I want you to gain theoretical foundation as well as practical hands-on experiences.
+I want you to gain a theoretical foundation as well as practical hands-on experiences.
 You will learn Matlab skills, elements of finite difference methods and graphical/interactive groundwater modeling software.

 Text books: